Amberg-Sulzbach

 Amberg-Sulzbach (Amberg-Suizboch) is a Landkreis (district) in Bavaria, Germany.
 It surrounds but does not include the city of Amberg.
 It is bounded by (from the north and clockwise) the districts of Neustadt an der Waldnaab, Schwandorf, Neumarkt, Nürnberger Land and Bayreuth.

 History

 The history is linked with the history of the Upper Palatinate and the city of Amberg.

-The district was established in 1972 by merging the former district of Amberg and the district-free city of Sulzbach-Rosenberg (the latter lost its status as a district-free city in this administrative reform).
+The district was established in 1972 by merging the former district of Amberg and the former district of Sulzbach-Rosenberg, as well as municipalities from other counties (like the town of Auerbach from the dissolved county of Eschenbach in der Oberpfalz).

 Geography

 The district is located in the geographical centre of Bavaria, 40 km east of Nuremberg.
 The main axis of the region is the Vils River (an affluent of the Naab) crossing the district from north to south.
 West of the river, the land rises to the Franconian Jura, while there are gentle hills on the eastern side in the angle between Naab and Vils.
 The district is mainly covered by forests, especially in its western half.